 - Brush the skin side of each piece of pepper with olive oil.
 Put the peppers on the grill skin-side down, cover, and cook until tender, about 10 minutes.
 The skin should blacken a fair amount, which is fine; it will be quite easy to slip off.

-- It's nice to remove skin before serving the peppers, and the blackened, grilled skin should slip more or less right off.
+- Remove the grilled skin; it should slip more or less right off.
 Or, keep things simple and let diners do it themselves as they eat the peppers.
 Sprinkle the peppers with salt and serve them hot, warm, or at room temperature.

 How to Serve Grilled Peppers